RHash67/fbii-xl2t/Raspberry_Pi/README.md

 be included with the code.
 You'll need to set the environment variables in the .bashrc file which the app.py references.
 To do this, edit the .bashrc file in your root directory, and add the following lines:

+export EMAIL_SERVER=*youremailserver*  (the is the email server that the alarm notification will originate from)

 export EMAIL_USER=*youremailusername*  (this is the email account user name that the alarm notification will originate from)

 export EMAIL_PASSWORD=*youremailpassword*